Chinese Peanut Soup Recipes

 - Simmer and stir to thick soup consistency

-- Wash the trotter and parboil for about 10 minutes
+- Clean the pork trotter, parboil for 10 minutes